 More Dog Breeds and Further Research

-As with any breed, if you think the Lhasa apso is the right dog for you, be sure to do plenty of research before adopting one.
-Talk to other Lhasa owners, reputable breeders, and rescue groups to learn more.
+As with any breed, if you think the Lhasa apso is the right dog for you, be sure to do plenty of research before bringing one home.
+Talk to Lhasa apso owners, reputable breeders, rescue groups, and veterinarians to learn more.

 If you're interested in similar breeds, check out: